 Auxiliary parking.
 Central auxiliary parking areas shall be provided at a ratio of 200 square feet per mobile home lot in a location which is not contiguous to the lot serviced, such area being screened from lots and public highways by a coniferous hedge or other effective vegetation.
 Auxiliary parking areas are to be provided for parking trucks, maintenance equipment, boat trailers and utility trailers.

 Mobile home lots.
-All lots shall be rectangular or trapezoidal, unless otherwise approved by the Town Planning Board and Board of Appeals as meeting all other requirements of this section, and shall be a minimum of 6,000 square feet if rectangular or trapezoidal and shall have a minimum width of 50 feet.
+All lots shall be rectangular or trapezoidal, unless otherwise approved by the Town Board of Appeals as meeting all other requirements of this section, and shall be a minimum of 6,000 square feet if rectangular or trapezoidal and shall have a minimum width of 50 feet.

 Corner lots.
 Corner lots shall be 1 1/2 times the width and area of regular lots.
 If a street makes a turn of 90°, the lot on the inside shall be considered a corner lot, and the lots on the outside shall be considered radial lots, wherein the width shall be measured at the distance of 10 feet from the street line.